 This coastline in Southern Spain is popular with European holidaymakers all year round but does get pretty busy in July and August.

 Lets take a look at the main towns and resorts along the Costa del Sol.

 A Guide to the Costa del Sol

-Nerja is my personal favourite.
+Nerja is a firm favourite with many and has been for decades.
 With its selection of beaches and whitewashed old town, this is particularly popular with British and Nordic visitors.
-Playa de Burriana is probably the most well known beach which is about a kilometre from the main town.
+Playa de Burriana is probably the most well known beach, just a kilometre from the main town.

 The most lively part of town is Plaza Tutti frutti where the nightlife congregates.
 For a quieter area head to Carabeo which is more residential.

 Enjoy delicious ice cream in the main part of town at La Gelateria da Piero.
 Find it on Calle Castilla Pérez 64, they open daily from 11am.